Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-39-nirvana-cage.md

 "I don’t **care** what the APA thinks!"

 5-EYES wasn’t always an easy relationship.
 Its members, after all, were democracies with at times vividly different cultures and that meant their elected leaders could be equally different.
-The alliance was strong, but the personal relationships were...not, sometimes..
+The alliance was strong, but the personal relationships were... not, sometimes..

 Which was why Sartori had sat forward, pressed his fingertips to the table and raised his voice.
 Not enough to give offense, just enough to shake the other four up a little.